PaulPopat/sote/README.md

 It should be as simple as running `npm install @paulpopat/sote`

 The command `sote` will run the program with default settings.
 By default, the app will look for pages in the `./src/pages` directory.
 It will look for a `.tpe` file and a `.js` file for each page.
 The `.js` file should have an exported function for each support HTTP method (all lower case).
 These functions should be async and return an object with the schema `{ status: number, headers?: { [key: string]: string } }, data: any}`.
 The `.tpe` file should follow the format described below.
-If the `.js` file is not present, a simple get method will be generated and no data will be provided to the `.tpe` file.
+If the `.js` file is not present, a simple get method will be generated and the query data will be provided to the `.tpe` file (this may require you to delete the `.sote` directory if you are upgrading).

 Components will be taken from `./src/components`.
 The components are then given a name by taking the path from the components route, in lower case, and with slashes swapped for spaces.
 E.G. `./src/components/my/test.tpe` would be called as `<my-test></my-test>`.